 People use drugs and alcohol for many reasons.
 They may experiment or use just for fun, to relax, or to cope with emotions such as stress, depression, or anxiety.

-When drug or alcohol use turns from an occasional recreational activity into a habit that causes problems in a person’s day-to-day life, this progression may form into a substance use disorder.
+When drug or alcohol use changes from an occasional recreational activity and begins to cause problems in a person’s day-to-day life, this can constitute substance misuse.

 What kinds of problems?
 At home, in school, at work, or in relationships with the people we love, misuse may lead to: